artteknika/Magic-Sand/README.md

 Refer to [Magic-sand](https://github.com/thomwolf/Magic-Sand).

-### Source Cod
+### Source Code

 This software source code based on [Magic-sand](https://github.com/thomwolf/Magic-Sand).
-But you aren't able to launch this software by connecting realsense2.
+But you are only able to launch this software by connecting realsense2.
 This software needs to connect RealSense2.

 ### Create development environment